 Phase one trial

-A phase one trial is the first use of a new method for the treatment of a disease.
+A phase one trial is the first use of a new method for treating a disease.
 In this phase, the doctors want to find out:

 The study doctor and team will closely follow the patient's care to evaluate side effects and make sure the new treatment is safe.